 Most of my clients eat well balanced meals.
 They just end up reaching for the odd takeaway after a stressful day, chocolate to see them through the evening or comfort food when something goes wrong.

 What starts as excess eating through a tricky patch becomes a reason to ‘go on a diet’ rather than address the issues.
 Diets focus on reducing food intake and restricting certain foods which leads to all sorts of other emotions when you eventually fall off the diet wagon.
 Now, mixed in with sadness or grief or stress or boredom, you also have guilt and shame.

 So, instead of fixing the original problem, dieting simply adds more emotions into the mix.
 That you can now suppress with chocolate. 😉

 My way of working with clients is to address the relationship between emotions and food as well as addressing the emotions you’re feeling and working on new ways of dealing with them.

-If you’d like to try out a slightly different approach you can join in my FREE course, Understanding Emotional Eating here.
+If you’d like to try out a slightly different approach you can join in my course, Understanding Emotional Eating here.